streamnative/pulsar-flink/README.md

 2. Install Docker.

     Pulsar-flink connector is using [Testcontainers](https://www.testcontainers.org/) for integration tests.
 In order to run the integration tests, make sure you have installed [Docker](https://docs.docker.com/docker-for-mac/install/).
-3. Set a Scala version.
+3. Set a Java version.

-    Change `scala.version` and `scala.binary.version` in `pom.xml`.
+    Change `java.version` and `java.binary.version` in `pom.xml`.
     > #### Note
-    > Scala version should be consistent with the Scala version of flink you use.
+    > Java version should be consistent with the Java version of flink you use.
 4. Build the project.
     ```bash
     $ mvn clean install -DskipTests